 A fellow volunteer who’s brilliant in the bird kind of way (and other ways) educated me on the red, waxy tips of the bird’s wings — the obvious source of the bird’s name.
 The red, waxy spots are pigmented portions of the secondary feathers.
 The substance is astaxanthin, or as the National Center for Biotechnology describes it:

 it’s “. . . astacene (3,3′,4,4′-tetra-keto-beta-carotene), the oxidation product of astaxanthin.”

 You can see the red waxy marks in this photo below . . . of a Waxwing in one of its favorite culinary pursuits:

-From a rehabilitator’s standpoint, the Cedar Waxwings are among my favorites.
+From a rehab volunteer’s POV, the Cedar Waxwings are among my favorites.
 Their bandit-mask appearance is enough to justify the affection.
 But the empathy swells when you realize how many Waxwings hit windows, flying in close formation as they do.
 They startle and flush easily, and can get in trouble if they do so with windows nearby.

 A few days ago, we received an unusual and tragic duo in the hospital — a waxwing and a predator, a Sharp-shinned Hawk, who’d both hit an acrylic backboard of a basketball hoop, ostensibly in a pursuit.
-For those of us self-proclaimed softies (that would be me), situations like this never fail to produce a few lumps in the throat.
+For those of us self-proclaimed softies (that would be me), situations like this never fail to produce some tears.